 This show lasted for two good seasons.

-It’s 1962, America has lost WWII; the east is the Greater Nazi Reich, and the west, the Japanese Pacific States.
+It’s 1962, and America has lost WWII; the east is the Greater Nazi Reich, and the west is the Japanese Pacific States.
 Amidst this oppression, there is new hope – films that seem to show a different world.

 When her sister gives her a film and is then murdered, a woman comes to believe the films hold the key to freedom.